National Touring Exhibitions

 National Touring Exhibitions is a programme managed and funded by Arts Council England that aims to provide access to high-quality contemporary and historical travelling exhibitions throughout the UK.
-The programme organises 2-3 major art exhibitions a year and has a further dozen that require minimal technical support.
+The programme organises two to three major art exhibitions a year and has a further dozen that require minimal technical support.
 It is also responsible for the British Art Show.

 It is a direct descendant of the original Council for the Encouragement of Music and the Arts (CEMA) programme.